ncthbrt/nact.xyz/content/lessons-reason/querying.md

  - Update an existing contact
  - Delete a contact

-Because actor are message driven, let us define the message types used between the api and actor system:
+Because actors are message driven, let us define the message types used between the api and actor system:

 ```reason
 type contactId =